isc-projects/bind9/doc/arm/reference.rst

    listen-on { 5.6.7.8; };
    listen-on port 1234 { !1.2.3.4; 1.2/16; };

-will enable the name server on port 53 for the IP address 5.6.7.8, and on port 1234 of an address on the machine in net 1.2 that is not 1.2.3.4.
+enables the name server on port 53 for the IP address 5.6.7.8, and on port 1234 of an address on the machine in net 1.2 that is not 1.2.3.4.

-If no ``listen-on`` is specified, the server will listen on port 53 on all IPv4 interfaces.
+If no ``listen-on`` is specified, the server listens on port 53 on all IPv4 interfaces.

-The ``listen-on-v6`` option is used to specify the interfaces and the ports on which the server will listen for incoming queries sent using IPv6.
-If not specified, the server will listen on port 53 on all IPv6 interfaces.
+The ``listen-on-v6`` option is used to specify the interfaces and the ports on which the server listens for incoming queries sent using IPv6.
+If not specified, the server listens on port 53 on all IPv6 interfaces.

 When